 - Gradually, communicating the rules to outsiders becomes a common community function and the ability to do so becomes a community skill.

 - Over time, application and explanation of those rules becomes so important to the community that they overshadow the original core values.

 There’s no canned solution for this; it takes a brave executive to step away from the weapons and chart a course for influencing the meshed society instead of attempting to control it.
-The news that Getty Images is now allowing free embedding of their entire catalogue for non-commercial use is just such a bold, visionary move.
+The news that Getty Images is allowing free embedding of their entire catalogue for non-commercial use was just such a bold, visionary move.
 I hope we will see much much more of that and many fewer anti-fan lawsuits and copyright-assignment-based open source projects.

 [First published in the May 2014 issue of Linux Voice magazine]